ninoNinkovic/LiveStamps/README.md

 # Which would work great in a docblock header:

 /**
- * @mystamp Is really cool   // Anything here will always get erased on update */
+ * @mystamp Is really cool   // But Anything here will always get erased on update */
 ```